mohyunho/pdmtut/README.md

 # pdmtut
 Tutorial for pdm

--You need to install GIT LFS (https://git-lfs.github.com/)
+-For the tutorial, you need to install GIT LFS (https://git-lfs.github.com/) before clone the repository